-Capital assets represent the cumulative amount of capital assets owned by the Fire District.
+Capital assets represent the cumulative amount of capital assets used by the Fire District.
 Purchased capital assets are recorded as expenditures in the governmental fund financial statements and are capitalized at cost on the government-wide statement of net position.
+Intangible right to use assets (lease assets) are recorded as expenditures in the governmental fund financial statements.
+Lease assets are measured on the government-wide statement of net position at the amount of the initial measurement of the related lease liability, plus any payments made to the lessor at or before the commencement of the lease term and certain direct costs.
 In the case of gifts or contributions, such capital assets are recorded at acquisition value at the time received.

 The Fire District's capitalization threshold is \$5,000.00.
-Other costs incurred for repairs and maintenance is expensed as incurred.
+Other costs incurred for repairs and maintenance are expensed as incurred.
 All reported capital assets, except land and construction in progress, are depreciated.
-Depreciation is computed using the straight-line method over the following estimated useful lives:
+Amortization on lease assets and depreciation on other capital assets is computed using the straight-line method over the shorter of the lease term or the following useful lives:

 Description Estimated Lives

-Buildings and Improvements 10-50 years
+Buildings and Improvements 10 - 50 Years

-Vehicles 5-20 years
+Vehicles 5 - 20 Years

-Equipment 5-10 years
+Fire Equipment 5 - 10 Years